 - Babies with medical conditions or injuries that leave them in pain or discomfort often find pacifiers soothing.
 Parents and medical professionals often consider them tools of mercy in this case.

-- Pacifiers can deliver occasional, short-term relief when a baby cries and fusses nonstop.
+- Some of the best pacifiers for breastfed babies can deliver occasional, short-term relief when a baby cries and fusses nonstop.
 Some babies have medical reasons for crying over long periods of time, and parents do occasionally need to calm the baby so that they can take a safe break.
 In this case, parents consider the pacifier a tool for sanity, but it’s important that the cause for the crying is addressed and solved if at all possible.

 - Some babies fall asleep faster and stay asleep longer when they are given a pacifier (Curr, 2016.)
 In this case, you want to make sure that your baby is sometimes put to sleep without the pacifier, especially as you get closer to his or her first birthday.
 You don’t want your baby to be entirely dependent on a pacifier in order to fall asleep.